Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 Antioxidant & Anti-Inflammatory

-Quercetin and kaempferol scavenge reactive oxygen species.
-These flavonoids also inhibit NF-κB pathway activation — the master regulatory switch of chronic systemic inflammation linked to most lifestyle diseases.
+Quercetin and kaempferol flavonoids scavenge reactive oxygen species and inhibit NF-κB pathway activation — the master switch of chronic systemic inflammation.
+These flavonoids are bioavailable in brewed cardamom tea at concentrations comparable to standard green tea servings.

 ⚖️